wzslr321/glossary/README.md

 <b> If someone is willing to code front-end, I can work on this project a little bit more
 and create much better API. </b>

-Of course, <i> words.txt </i> are going to steady be updated with new words.
+Of course, <i> words.txt </i> are going to steady be updated with new words. <br>
+If you want to add your own words, feel free to do it in new_words.txt file and create a PR.

 ---